Bairstow loses Test deal as England look to future

 The World Cup winner has been handed a specialist limited-overs deal, with Pope, Crawley and Sibley all promoted after scoring their maiden Test centuries over the past year.

-The ECB estimates the pandemic has already cost the game Â£100 million, with further losses likely, and is currently undergoing a round of redundancies.
+The ECB estimates the pandemic has already cost Â£100 million, with further losses likely, and is currently undergoing a round of redundancies.

-Dom Bess, Chris Jordan, Dawid Malan and Jack Leach have been awarded “increment” contracts, which top up their county pay.

-Bess played all six Test matches this summer but has yet to nail down his role as an established first-choice spinner, a role which Leach will also compete for.
-Malan is top of the world rankings in T20 cricket but, like Jordan, is only a regular pick in that format.